dichen27/DNAm_pattern/ReadMe.txt

  The main code：./Methylation_Running
-（1）-（14）：Please read the code in order （Reply1-*）：Response after the first round of peer review （Reply2-*）：Response after the second round of peer review
+（1）-（14）：Please read the code in order （Reply1-）：Additional analyses for the first round of peer review （Reply2-）：Additional analyses for the second round of peer review

 Result of 175 modules: ./Methylation_Running/Module175